QTIM-Lab/qtim_gbmSegmenter/README.md

 # qtim_gbmSegmenter
-This page contains a Docker container and full code/resources for pre-processing medical imaging data at the Quantitative Tumor Imaging Lab at the Martinos Center (MIT/HST).
-It aggregates pre-processing steps from 3D Slicer, FreeSurfer, ANTs, and FSL, as well as hard-coded steps written in Python with help from the python package nibabel.
-Currently, it takes in DICOM files and outputs NIFTI files.
+This Github repository contains a nvidia-Docker container and full code/resources for pre-processing and segmenting medical imaging data.
+It takes as input four volumes (T2, T1 pre-contrast, T1 post-contrast, and FLAIR), and outputs segmentations for peritumoral edema and contrast-enhancing tumor.
+These segmentations are created from models trained by deep neural networks.
+It also pre-processed the input data by performing bias correction, resampling to isotropic resolution, and coregistration.
+This repository was developed at the Quantitative Tumor Imaging Lab at the Martinos Center (MGH, MIT/Harvard HST).

 # Usage